-Economic Development Mission
+Economic and Workforce Development Mission

-The Department of Economic Development's mission is to create employment opportunities that provide family supporting income for the citizens of Baltimore County by retaining and expanding the existing business base and attracting new businesses to Baltimore County and the Region.
+The Department of Economic and Workforce Development's mission is to create employment opportunities that provide family supporting income for the citizens of Baltimore County by retaining and expanding the existing business base and attracting new businesses to Baltimore County and the Region.
 To secure the long-term well being of Baltimore County citizens and communities by ensuring the County's ability to grow its economy well into the future.

 Baltimore County is committed to helping businesses create the jobs and investment that propel a successful economy.
 Specialists in the department work to identify and meet business needs - from a confidential location search to help with development and construction permits, access to working capital or training new employees.
 With one point of contact in Baltimore County, businesses can link to local, state and federal resources.